ansible-collections/community.mysql/README.md

 ## Contributing

-The content of this collection is made by [people](CONTRIBUTORS) like you, a community of individuals collaborating on making the world better through developing automation software.
+The content of this collection is made by [people](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTORS) like you, a community of individuals collaborating on making the world better through developing automation software.

 Any kind of contribution is very welcome.

 You don't know how to start?
-Refer to our [contribution guide](CONTRIBUTING.md)!
+Refer to our [contribution guide](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTING.md)!

-The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
+The current maintainers (contributors with `write` or higher access) are listed in the [MAINTAINERS](https://github.com/ansible-collections/community.mysql/blob/main/MAINTAINERS) file.
 Don't hesitate to reach them out mentioning in the proposals.
 To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible/community-docs/blob/main/maintaining.rst).

 ## Communication

-We announce releases and important changes through the [Ansible Bullhorn newsletter](https://github.com/ansible/community/issues/546).
+We announce releases and important changes through the [Ansible Bullhorn newsletter](http://eepurl.com/gZmiEP).
 Be sure you are subscribed.

 Join us in the ``#ansible-community`` [IRC channel](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels).

 We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
-Track the [Bullhorn newsletter](https://github.com/ansible/community/issues/546) and join us.
+Track the [Bullhorn newsletter](http://eepurl.com/gZmiEP) and join us.

 For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).